About Us

 13. For the first time in his life, the symbol of Vejhon was desolate and lonely; he sensed and felt nothing as if a recording had been erased.
 "For however long it takes," he said, "I'm bringing justice with me when I return."
 He meant it.

-15. The office was appointed for President Aqu'Sha with some of his personal effects placed on his desk.
-He picked up a framed picture of Aqu'Shas children and smiled sadly, remembering Aqu'Sha's quiet bewilderment as items kept vanishing from his Balipor office one by one.
-Aqu'Sha thought that he had misplaced them himself, and didn't even notice everything that was taken.
+15. The office had been adorned with some of Aqu'Sha's personal effects.
+He picked up a framed picture of Aqu'Shas children and smiled sadly, remembering the President's quiet bewilderment as items kept vanishing from his Balipor office one by one.
+It took him weeks to notice that some things were missing and he thought that he had misplaced them himself.
 Bri expected a Presidential pardon for re-locating the President's stuff.
 A pardon that would never happen.
+He set the picture back exactly the way he found it.

 17. "Let's redesignate it, 'The Hall of Remembrance," Bri said, "All who perish, from this moment forward, will have their names recorded here…in this tomb."
 His 2nd Presidential Order: So Mote It Be.
 And so it was done.